Spiced Holiday Ham

 - 1/4 teaspoon ground cinnamon

 - Score ham; insert cloves in cuts.
-Place in a greased 13-in. x 9-in. baking dish.
+Place in a greased 13x9-in. baking dish.
 Bake, uncovered, at 325° for 20 minutes per pound.
 Combine jelly, sugar, vinegar, mustard and cinnamon; brush half over ham.
 Bake 15 minutes.
 Brush remaining jelly mixture over ham.
-Bake for 15 minutes, basting occasionally, or until a meat thermometer reads 140°.
-Yield: 8-10 servings.
+Bake for 15 minutes, basting occasionally, or until a thermometer reads 140°.